garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/Licensing as a Service (LaaS).md

 2. Offer vendors more flexibility.
 Vendors can focus on creating software not enforcing its protection.
 3. Make monetizing software faster & easier, increasing [[scalability]].
 4. Be used to manage, track & regulate software usage
-5. Be tailored to each software suite as providers can ad
+5. Be tailored to each software suite as providers can advise vendors on different licensing options
+6. Reduce friction in your business by alleviating the stress of manual license management